jacobmichels/ImageRepository/README.md

 # Usage Instructions
 Please note this release targeted 64-bit Windows.
 It probably won't run on anything else.
-1. Go to releases and download the zip files under the 1.0 release.
+1. Go to releases and download the ImageRepository.zip file under the latest release (read update below).
 2. Once downloaded, extract this file somewhere onto your computer.
 3. Run the file "ImageRepository.Server.exe".
 You will need to bypass SmartScreen by clicking learn more then run anyway.
 This will start the application.
 4. Navigate to http://localhost:5000 to access the Image Repository client.
 It may redirect to HTTPS.
 Remember to use Firefox please!